Overview

 The first goal was to determine whether the core idea was technically feasible: could music be triggered in one home and reliably played in another?

-The first working prototype consisted of two Raspberry Pi computers placed in my home and my parents’ home in Ecuador.
+The first working prototype consisted of two Raspberry Pi computers placed in my home and my parents’ home overseas.
 Each Pi was connected to speakers already present in the household using a standard 3.5 mm audio connection.
 The devices ran Music Player Daemon (MPD) with a browser-based MPD interface, and each Pi contained a local copy of roughly twenty albums—primarily classical music and The Beatles.

 To coordinate playback between homes, I implemented a small NodeJS server using WebSockets.
 When a song was selected, the server broadcast instructions that lightweight clients on each Raspberry Pi translated into MPD commands such as play or queue.